There are three ways a resource consent application can be processed, depending on the effects the proposal is likely to have.

 The timeframe for processing a non-notified application is generally 20 working days.
 This is extended if additional information needs to be provided, or a hearing is needed.

-People who lodged submissions, the applicant and Council officers present their cases at a hearing to a Council Hearings Panel or a Commissioner, who then makes a decision on whether the application should be granted or declined.
+People who lodged submissions, the applicant and Council officers present their cases at a hearing to a Hearings Panel or Commissioner.
+The decision-maker then makes a decision on whether the application should be granted or declined, and if it is granted, whether any conditions are needed.
 If no submissions are received a hearing may not be needed.

-Limited notified applications usually take around four and a half months to process, while publicly notified applications take approximately six months.
-These time frames are shortened if a hearing is not required.
+Limited notified applications usually take around four and a half months to process.
+This time frame can be shortened if there are no submissions or a hearing is not required.

 A wide range of factors are taken into account when deciding whether adverse effects are minor, and who might be affected by a proposal.
 These include: